GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

 ### Step 2: Provide the icons {: #step-2 }

-Although [icons][doc-icons] are optional during development, we recommend you include them because they appear in the extension management page, the permissions warning, the Chrome web store, and favicon.
+So, why do we need icons?
+Although [icons][doc-icons] are optional during development, we recommend include them since they will appear in places like the extension management page, the Chrome web store listing, and others.

-Create an `images/` folder and place the icons inside.
-You can download the icons [here][github-rt-icons].
-Add the following code to declare the icons:
+Create an `images` folder and place the icons inside.
+You can download the icons on [Github][github-rt-icons].
+Add the following code to declare the icons in the manifest:

 {% Label %}manifest.json:{% endLabel %}